shikijs/textmate-grammars-themes/README.md

 2. Install the dependencies with `pnpm i`
 3. Add theme source and metadata to [`sources-themes.ts`](./sources-themes.ts)
 4. Generate a [personal access token](https://github.com/settings/tokens?type=beta), keep the default, no extra permission is needed.
 This token is used to query public information from GitHub API and avoid rate limits.
-5. Create a `.env` file and past your generated token into the file like so:
+5. Create a `.env` file and paste your generated token into the file like so:
 ```bash
 GITHUB_TOKEN=your-personal-access-token
 ```